jito-foundation/ncn-template/simulation-test-detailed-guide.md

 The Epoch Snapshot and Voting Preparation phase is where the system captures the current state of all participants and prepares the infrastructure for voting.
 This is an essential component of the architecture as it ensures voting is based on a consistent, verifiable snapshot of the network state at a specific moment in time.

-The upcoming part a keeper task (except for the voting part), which means that it is premissionless and can be done by anyone.
+The upcoming section is a keeper task (with the exception of the voting).
+This means that it is permissionless and can be done by anyone.

 ##### 6.1 Epoch State Initialization